q3k/chubby75/rv901t/doc/hardware.md

 Connector JP4
 -------------
+For Migen/Litex:
-For Migen/Litex: JP4 Pin3(H5) is used as serial TX
+  - JP4 Pin3 (H5) is used as serial TX
-For Migen/Litex: JP4 Pin5(G6) is used as serial RX
+  - JP4 Pin5 (G6) is used as serial RX

 | Shared  | Buffer  | FPGA Pin |JP4 Pin|JP4 Pin| FPGA Pin | Buffer  | Shared |
 |---------|---------|----------|-------|-------|----------|---------|--------|